 The more you know, the easier it will be to make financial plans.
 And talking with your doctor is important if you intend to apply for disability assistance.

 If your doctor prescribes physical therapy for your injury, go.
 The rehab will help you recover.

 Some health insurance plans limit payments for rehabilitation.
 So check with your carrier to see what your policy offers.

 If you'll be sidelined for a short time, you may be able to negotiate a leave of absence from work.
 That way you'll collect all or part of your paycheck.

 Depending on what kind of work you do, you may be able to take on other responsibilities while you recover from your injury.
 Or you may be able to work from home.
 The human resources manager at your job can let you know about your options.

 If you may be out of work for several months or longer, check on options for disability assistance.

 Group or private disability insurance.
 Some employers offer disability insurance plans for all employees.
 Ask your human resources manager if you have it.
 Keep in mind that you can't get disability insurance for an injury that has already happened.

 You may also be able to get benefits from a private disability insurance policy.

 "Private disability insurance plans typically pay all or most of your pre-disability income for the first year or two if you cannot perform the duties of the job you held before becoming disabled," says Nancy G. Shor, an expert in disability coverage.
 Shor is executive director of the National Organization of Social Security Claimants' Representatives.
-"After two years, many policies continue paying only if you are unable to do any kind of work."
+"After 2 years, many policies continue paying only if you are unable to do any kind of work."